rdmpage/treebase-studies/README.md

 Can fetch complete list of TreeBASE studies via OAI-PMH: https://treebase.org/treebase-web/top/oai?verb=ListRecords&metadataPrefix=oai_dc

+For more details on this service see the [TreeBASE wiki](https://github.com/TreeBASE/treebase/wiki/OAI-PMH).
 Unfortunately this feed doesn't include DOIs as a separate field, so we then need to harvest each record individually :(

 Fetch the OAI-PMH list of studies: